ARYAN-TECHNO/Phyton-version-/README.md

-# Hello World program in Python               .............(# symbol used for comementing out the statement.)
+# Hello World program in Python               .............(# symbol used for commenting out the statement.)

 print "Hello World!\n"
 print "Hey Buddy"